-Our mixed results, and our subsequent prediction that loss of tadpole grazing will not reshape Sierra lake communities, may indicate a capacity for resistance and resilience to the loss of mountain yellow-legged frogs.
+Our mixed results, and our subsequent prediction that loss of tadpole grazing will not reshape Sierra Nevada lake communities, may indicate a capacity for resistance and resilience to the loss of mountain yellow-legged frogs at the scale of primary producers?.
 If tadpole grazing does not impact communities at the lake scale, that may be good for both lake communities and recovering frog populations.
 For one, the resistance of lake communities to tadpole loss may help them be resistant or resilient to future stressors.
 Secondly, current mountain yellow-legged frog recovery strategies focus on frog translocation and reintroduction (Knapp et al. 2011, Joseph and Knapp 2018).
-Sierra lake communities and ecosystems that resist change following frog declines and remain intact may be more likely to support, rather than challenge, the frogs that will be released back into these habitats.
+Sierra Nevada lake communities and ecosystems that resist change following frog declines and remain intact may be more likely to support, rather than challenge, the frogs that will be released back into these habitats.

 Conclusion